Go to Reviews.org US Edition

 iiNet mobile is about as bare bolts as it comes but that’s likely because the brand name tends to be more associated with NBN than mobile.
 There’s no Postpaid or SIM Only offering here, instead iiNet mobile is all about Prepaid plans, and there’s only four of those to choose from.
 As is the trend with Prepaid plans these days, iiNet mobile doesn’t charge you extra for the SIM card, delivery of the SIM card, there’s no lock-in contract, and you can keep your number if you’d like to port it over.

-As far as the Prepaid competition is concerned, that promotional pricing for the iiNet Mobile 6GB Plan is the best value offering when you look at first-year pricing.
-TPG technically has it beat with its Small Mobile plan that has 8GB of data and identical pricing ($10 promo; $19.99 normally), except that the promo pricing only applies for the first three months.
-Here’s how the iiNet Mobile 6GB plan stacks up against other Prepaid plans with at least 6GB of data.
+As far as the Prepaid competition is concerned, that promotional pricing for the iiNet Mobile 8GB Plan is the best value offering when you look at first-year pricing.
+TPG technically equals it with its Small Mobile plan that has 8GB of data and identical pricing ($10 promo; $19.99 normally), except that the promo pricing only applies for the first three months.

-If you’re willing to pay $2.50 more for the first six months, the iiNet Mobile 14GB Plan has even better value.
+If you’re willing to pay $2.50 more for the first six months, the iiNet Mobile 16GB Plan has even better value.

 What normally costs $24.99 a month is, instead, $12.50 for the first six months, which is a whole lot cheaper than the nearest Prepaid competitor offering at least 12GB of data.
-As you can see below, the nearest competitor is the Coles Prepaid $20 for 30 Days plan, which has more data (15GB) but costs $20 per 30 days, rather than operating on a one-month cycle.
+As you can see below, the nearest competitor is the Coles Prepaid $20 for 30 Days plan, which has less data (15GB) and costs $20 per 30 days, rather than operating on a one-month cycle.

-The last iiNet Prepaid plan is its Mobile 30GB Plan, which bucks that $2.50-incremental-increase trend and costs $20 for the first six months before reverting to its typical $39.99 monthly fee.
+The last iiNet Prepaid plan is its Mobile 55GB Plan, which bucks that $2.50-incremental-increase trend and costs $20 for the first six months before reverting to its typical $39.99 monthly fee.

 iiNet mobile features and perks